 E-BOARD

 As President, my role is to manage the organization as a whole, lead our General Body Meetings (GBMs), and deliver engaging leadership lessons.
 I also oversee our leadership team, serve as a mentor, organize our semester schedule, and keep us on track with our goals and values.
+I wish to represent FLEG to the best of my abilities and show others how truly amazing this club is!

 Outside of FLEG I am a…